EnricoMF4/Topological-Data-Analysis-for-image-classification/README.md

 ## Prerequisites

-Python3 (I have tested it with Python3.9.6)
+I used Python3 (I have tested it with Python3.9.6).
+In the project I purposely tested different libraries for TDA, as Gudhi, Scikit-TDA and Giotto-tda.
+So, a future step is to standardize the code for each experiment using a single library, Gudhi seemed to be the most suitable.